vatpac-technology/sops/docs/enroute/brisbane/ISA.md

     :material-information-outline: Non-standard positions may only be used in accordance with [VATPAC Air Traffic Services Policy](https://vatpac.org/publications/policies){target=new}.
     Approval must be sought from the **bolded parent position** prior to opening a Non-Standard Position, unless [NOTAMs](https://vatpac.org/publications/notam){target=new} indicate otherwise (eg, for events).

+### CPDLC
+The Primary Communication Method for ISA is [CPDLC](../../../client/cpdlc).
+Voice may be used in lieu when applicable.
+The CPDLC Station Code is `YISA`.

 ## Airspace

 <figure markdown>